-Any personal information from EU data subjects is processed under the consent provisions of the GDPR.
-At the point that your information was provided to Carbon or our partners you will have indicated your privacy/consent preferences through the use of a Consent Management Platform as operated by our Publisher clients or partners (or as evidenced by an appropriate consent string accompanying your information).
+Any personal information from EU data subjects is processed by us under the consent provisions of the GDPR.
+At the point that your information was provided to us or our partners you will have indicated your privacy/consent preferences through the use of a Consent Management Platform as operated by our Publisher clients or partners (or as evidenced by an appropriate consent string accompanying your information).

 There are a number of ways you can opt-out of personalised advertising, however you will still see online adverts but they may be less relevant to you as they will no longer be based on your interests.

 Please also be aware that different devices and browsers use different technologies so you will need to follow the process for all devices and browsers that you wish to opt-out from.

 To opt-out of personalised advertising by us and our partners as a result of our platform you can click https://carbondmp.com/ads/ and follow the instructions there.